EUDAT-Training/B2FIND-Training/04-install-CKAN.md

 <!-- figure follows -->

 > Troubleshooting :
-> If your tomcat for the OAI server runs on the same machine as apache for CKAN, You will encounter clashes with the port.
+> If your tomcat for the OAI server runs on the same machine as apache for CKAN, you will encounter clashes with the port.
-> Either you decide which service you want use and stop the other one by ```sudo service tomcat7 stop``` or ```sudo service apache2 stop```.
+> Either you decide which service you want use and stop the other one by ```sudo service tomcat7 stop``` or ```sudo service apache2 stop```
 > or you let run the tomcat for jOAI run on another port.
 How this could be done is decribed in ```02-install-jOAI.md``` in the section *3a.
 Tomcat trouble shooting*.